-John Tehranian was appointed to Southwestern's faculty in 2011 and brings a tremendous background as a scholar and practitioner in the areas of entertainment law, intellectual property and civil rights.
+John Tehranian joined Southwestern's faculty in 2011, bringing a tremendous background as a scholar and practitioner in the areas of entertainment law, intellectual property and civil rights.

-Professor Tehranian was most recently a tenured Professor of Law and Director of the Entertainment Law Center at Chapman University School of Law.
+Prior to joining Southwestern, Professor Tehranian was a tenured Professor of Law and Director of the Entertainment Law Center at Chapman University School of Law.
 He was previously a tenured Professor of Law at the University of Utah, S.J.
 Quinney College of Law, and has served as a Visiting Professor of Law at Loyola Law School.
-Among other subjects, he has taught Constitutional Law, Cyberlaw, Entertainment Law, Intellectual Property, and Law and Literature.
+He teaches Constitutional Law, Copyright Law, Cyberlaw, Entertainment Law, Trademark Law, Intellectual Property, and Law and Literature.
 He is also an experienced entertainment and intellectual property litigator, having represented prominent Hollywood, publishing, new media and technology clients in high-profile litigation at O'Melveny & Myers LLP and One LLP.

 "For all students, I urge them to follow their passion.
-Although it might be a bit cliche, you'll not only have a happier professional life, you'll generally do better, too."
+You'll not only have a happier professional life, you'll generally do better, too."

 A frequent commentator on legal issues for the broadcast and print media, Professor Tehranian has appeared on ABC's Nightline, among other programs, and has been quoted in such publications as The New York Times, Harper's Magazine, Financial Times, Los Angeles Times, Hollywood Reporter and Christian Science Monitor.
-He has also served as an expert witness in numerous intellectual property and civil rights infringement suits, and as a speaker at more than 75 conferences and colloquia around the country.
+He has also served as an expert witness in numerous intellectual property and civil rights infringement suits, and as a speaker at hundreds of conferences and colloquia around the country and world.